Unagi, dojo, anago

 A tiny, legendary sake pub with an unusual selection, including many rare koshu (aged sakes).
 There's also a big list of shochu made from sugar cane.
 Food highlights include the anago dishes and the thick, juicy satsuma-age fishcakes, which are brimming with bits of onions, carrots and water chestnuts.
+Budget around Y10,000 for food and drink.
 (No English spoken or English menu.)

 Tsukishima 1-18-10.
 Open 5:30-10:30pm (LO).
 Closed Sundays, Mondays.